dirkkelly/dirkkelly/content/politics/_index.md

 ---
+title: Politics
-title: Privileged people decide who has power, power decides how society is structured.
+subtitle: Privileged people decide who has power, power decides how society is structured.
 ---